pymc-devs/pymc-examples/myst_nbs/variational_inference/variational_api_quickstart.myst.md

 Every call yields a different value from the same theano node.
 This is because it is **stochastic**.

-By applying replacements, we are now free of the dependence on the PyMC3 model; instead, we now depend on the approximation.
+By applying replacements, we are now free of the dependence on the PyMC model; instead, we now depend on the approximation.
 Changing it will change the distribution for stochastic nodes:

 ```{code-cell} ipython3
 sns.kdeplot(np.array([a_sample.eval() for _ in range(2000)]))